 They really should not have to do that.

-So just follow these simple tips and you will have a much better, more informative time in the Buddhist temples of south east Asia without causing anyone any offence.
+So just follow these simple tips and you will have a much better, more reflective and more informative time in the Buddhist temples of south east Asia without causing anyone any offence.

 This is just basic common sense really.
 Just remember that whilst it may be an awesome tourist attraction to you, the temples that you visit are actually working religious sites and consecrated grounds for others, so be considerate of that fact.
 Don’t interrupt monks in prayer or meditation, don’t get in their way, don’t clamber over sacred monuments just to get that perfect selfie, don’t smoke or act like a typical tourist, lower your voice when speaking and be polite!
 This really is just basic civil behaviour in polite society people, c’mon.